 Israel-based Nice System operates all the 5,000 CCTV cameras in several French cities including Nice.

-The dude Richard Gutjahr, who filmed the Nice carnage, is a German Zionist Christian who studied in Germany, France and United States.
+Richard Gutjahr, who filmed the Nice carnage, is a German Zionist Christian who studied in Germany, France and United States.
 He is married to former Israeli Mossad agent and Knesset member Lieutenant Dr. Einat Wilf.
 She is a senior fellow with the Jewish People Policy Institute, an adjunct fellow at the Washington Institute for Near East Policy (WINEP), and a roving global ambassador for Israel Hasbara Committee.